Knowing how to choose a Medicare Part D plan is essential for managing prescription drug costs in retirement and ensuring you have the right coverage.

 If you fail to enroll in Part D during your IEP, and you don’t have other prescription drug coverage in force, you will have to pay late enrollment penalties.

-The penalty is calculated based on the number of months you were without coverage, and it’s added to your premium for as long as you have a Part D plan.
+The penalty is calculated based on the number of months you were without coverage.
+It is added to your premium for as long as you have a Part D plan.

 So the longer you wait to enroll in Part D, the bigger the penalty.
 And the penalty will last the rest of your life, as long as you have a Part D plan.